AdobeDocs/campaign.en/help/automation/workflow/create-a-filter.md

 ---
 # Create a filter {#creating-a-filter}

-The filters available in Adobe Campaign are defined via filtering conditions which are created using the same operating mode as queries.
+The filters available in Adobe Campaign are defined via filtering conditions which are created using the same operating mode as when building queries in the [Query editor](../../v8/start/query-editor.md).

-The **[!UICONTROL Administration > Configuration > Predefined filters]** node contains all the filters used in the lists and overviews.
+The **[!UICONTROL Administration > Configuration > Predefined filters]** node contains all the default filters.
+Some of them are used in lists and overviews.
+Learn more about [built-in predefined filters](../../v8/audiences/create-filters.md).

 For example, the list of operators can be filtered by **[!UICONTROL Active accounts]**: